RedHatQE/varmeth/README.md

     </a>
 </p>

-This is simple library providing decorator to invoke different variant of class methods.
+Simple library that allows a method to choose dynamically implementation at runtime depending on the context via decorators.

+_Varmeth_ was originally part of [ManageIQ Integration test](https://github.com/ManageIQ/integration_tests) library.

 ## Installation and usage